TikhonJelvis/RL-book/chapter8/chapter8.md

  We learnt in the single-period setting that if the market is complete, there are two equivalent ways to conceptualize derivatives pricing:

  * Solve for the replicating portfolio (i.e., solve for the units in the fundamental assets that would replicate the derivative payoff), and then calculate the derivative price as the value of this replicating portfolio at $t=0$.
- * Calculate the probabilities of random-outcomes for the unique risk-neutral probability measure, and then calculate the derivative price as the discounted expectation (under this risk-neutral probability measure) of the derivative payoff.
+ * Calculate the probabilities of random-outcomes for the unique risk-neutral probability measure, and then calculate the derivative price as the riskless rate-discounted expectation (under this risk-neutral probability measure) of the derivative payoff.

 It turns out that even in the multi-period setting, when the market is complete, we can calculate the derivative price (not just at $t=0$, but at any random outcome at any future time) with either of the above two (equivalent) methods, as long as we appropriately adjust the fundamental asset's units in the replicating portfolio (depending on the random outcome) as we move from one time step to the next.
 It is important to note that when we alter the fundamental asset's units in the replicating portfolio at each time step, we need to respect the constraint that money cannot enter or leave the replicating portfolio (i.e., it is a *self-financing replicating portfolio* with the replicating portfolio value remaining unchanged in the process of altering the units in the fundamental assets).
 It is also important to note that the alteration in units in the fundamental assets is dependent on the prices of the fundamental assets (which are random outcomes as we move forward from one time step to the next).
 Hence, the fundamental asset's units in the replicating portfolio evolve as random variables, while respecting the self-financing constraint.
 Therefore, the replicating portfolio in a multi-period setting in often refered to as a *Dynamic Self-Financing Replicating Portfolio* to reflect the fact that the replicating portfolio is adapting to the changing prices of the fundamental assets.
 The negatives of the fundamental asset's units in the replicating portfolio form the hedges for the derivative.